SchemaMapper: Conditional Attribute Mapping

 Introduction

-In this tutorial we’ll manipulate a single layer that contains water main data for the city of Vancouver.
-The layer can be divided up into Abandoned and Active pipes based on an attribute, and we’ll make use of this value, along with conditional clauses, to remap the layer’s schema in two ways: 1) using attribute values as a filter and 2) using FME Feature Types as a filter.
+In this tutorial, we will manipulate a single layer that contains water main data for the city of Vancouver.
+Based on attribute values, the layer can be divided into abandoned and active pipes.
+We will make use of this value, along with conditional clauses, to remap the layer’s schema in two ways:

 Source